asifMuzammil/kubernetes-debug-toolkit/4_kubectl_events.md

 ## Next Steps

-In Part 5, we'll explore `kubectl logs` and how to effectively analyze application logs for debugging.
+In Next Part, we'll explore `kubectl logs` and how to effectively analyze application logs for debugging.

 ---